titaniumlabsoss/hardened-images/README.md

 1. **Minimal Base Images**

-   - Start with Alpine Linux or Ubuntu
+   - Start with Alpine Linux or Rocky Linux
    - Remove package managers and shells when possible
    - Only install absolutely necessary dependencies